Last Updated on 1.2.24 by Danielle Clements

 This misconduct opens them up to fines, which can be up to three times the initial deposit taken.
 The Cebr estimates that on average landlords took £795 from renters in 2015 for their deposits.
 In that case, landlords in question can be exposed to a fine of up to £2,400.

-If these rogue landlords do fail to provide tenants with scheme information within the first 30 days and the payment protect is not in place, legal action can be justifiably taken.
+If these rogue landlords do fail to provide tenants with scheme information within the first 30 days and the payment protection is not in place, legal action can be justifiably taken.